mtuoc/MTUOC-OllamaPrompting/README.md

 ## Script with fixed prompt

 The script with a fixed prompt is MTUOC-OllamaFP.py.
 Fixed prompt means that the prompt is specified in the YAML configuration file and that this prompt will be used in all the queries.
-The YAML configuration file has the following parameters:
+The YAML configuration file has the following parameters (example1.yaml):

 ```
 # --- FILE AND DATA SETTINGS ---